yzlin/react-native-audio-api/README.md

 `react-native-audio-api` tries to strictly follow the Web Audi API specification, which can be found at [https://www.w3.org/TR/webaudio/](https://www.w3.org/TR/webaudio/).
 <br />
-[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is usefull resource to get familiar with audio processing basics.
+[MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) is useful resource to get familiar with audio processing basics.

 For development purposes there is overview on [Web Audio API coverage](./internal-docs/web-audio-coverage.md).

 ## Examples

-The source code for the example application is unther the [`/apps/common-app`](./apps/common-app/) directory.
+The source code for the example application is under the [`/apps/common-app`](./apps/common-app/) directory.
 If you want to play with the API but don't feel like trying it on a real app, you can run the example project.
 Check [Example README](./apps/common-example/README.md) for installation instructions.

 ## Your feedback